 Actor Mark Wahlberg and his brother, Donnie, have both dropped in their restaurant, Wahlburgers, located on the western side of The Battery Atlanta.
 In short, the area does not take a break, whether it’s July or January.

 “To see this dynamic, one-of-a-kind development come alive over the past year is the biggest success (of year one),” said Strife.
 “It’s truly a one-of-a-kind development with great dining, shopping, and entertainment, plus living, working and a world-class ballpark.”

-In 2018, more retail and restaurants were added, including Punch Bowl Social, El Super Pan, Ortho Atlanta, River Street Sweets, Garden & Gun Club, Burn by Rocky Patel, Select Shades and Truist Bank.
+In recent years, more retail and restaurants were added, including Punch Bowl Social, El Super Pan, TopGolf Swing Suite, Jeni’s Ice Cream, Garden & Gun Club, Burn by Rocky Patel, H&F Burger, and Truist Bank.

 Punch Bowl Social is an “eatertainment” concept, announced in January 2017, that spans roughly 27,000 square feet.
-It features made-from-scratch cuisine, karaoke, craft beer and vintage video games, and of course bowling.
+It features made-from-scratch cuisine, karaoke, craft beer, vintage video games, and of course bowling.
 Punch Bowl Social already operates in other markets, including Minneapolis, Detroit, Denver, Austin, Indianapolis and Cleveland.

 Battery officials said the concept cements the area as an exciting entertainment destination.
 It’s a place where families or groups of friends can stop by to bowl after dinner and/or shopping.
 If time allows, the bowling could be followed up by a show at the Coca-Cola Roxy.